allanoh/CodeWars/README.md

-# CodeWars
+# Python-Problems.
-solutions to the codewars challenges.written in python.
+This repository contains solutions to various challenges written in python.